angr/angr-doc/loading.md

 To load external libraries, CLE first attempts to *dynamically* get dependency information by running the binary in an emulated target environment, in which it hooks GNU LD through the LD_AUDIT interface.
 This yields a dict of *paths to libraries* along with the *base addresses* where to load them.

-If this fails (this can happen for various reasons, e.g., incompatible ABI between the target environment and the binary we try to execute), then CLE falls back to *statically* extracting dependency names from the binary, and :
+If this fails (this can happen for various reasons, e.g., incompatible ABI between the target environment and the binary we are trying to execute), then CLE falls back to *statically* extracting dependency names from the binary, and :
 - looks in the current directory (i.e., where the main binary is) for *matching libraries*
 - for libs not found there, it recursively looks for system libraries in the standard locations such as `/lib/x86_64_linux_gnu` (depending on the main binary's architecture).
 - a *matching library* is a library with both the correct name+version and the right architecture for the loaded binary.